lefoy/cyanide-theme/README.md

 ![Contrasted UI](http://i.imgur.com/cfYkL92.png)

 You can change the color of the sidebar and tabs to contrast the editor.
-Just add the setting inside your setting file `Sublime Text -> Preferences -> Settings - User`.
+Just add this setting inside your setting file `Sublime Text -> Preferences -> Settings - User`.

 ```
 "contrasted_sidebar": true,